Mass timber construction technology holds promise for Georgia forestry

 “Every project I do now, I look at mass timber first,” Aubin said.

-Andres Villegas, president and CEO of the Georgia Forestry Association, said the ability to construct mid-rise office buildings from wood would go a long way toward sustaining the state’s timber industry.
+Andres Villegas, president and CEO of the Georgia Forestry Association, said the ability to construction mid-rise office buildings from wood would go a long way toward sustaining the state’s timber industry.

 “It will give landowners a reason to continue planting trees,” he said.
 “It’s a great opportunity for us, especially in Atlanta where we have so much construction this can be applied to.”